 These laws are applied in any type of work situation, such as hiring and training, promotions and firing, wages and benefits, and even harassment.

 If you feel that your rights under the ADA have been violated, you have the option to file a lawsuit for invasion of privacy under your state’s laws.

-If these questions still bother you, this article is created to know your rights and have confidence that your privacy and confidentiality are protected.
-There’s no need to be ashamed and guilty because your records are absolutely safe and protected under federal and state laws.
+If these questions are still bothering you, this article is designed to help you understand your rights and feel confident that your privacy and confidentiality are protected.
+You have no reason to feel ashamed or guilty, as your records are completely safe and protected by federal and state laws.
 Learn more from Heal’s West Palm Beach Behavioral Health Center!